TUMRT/online_3D_racing_line_planning/README.md

-# Online Racing Line Planning on 3D Race Trakcs
+# Online Racing Line Planning on 3D Race Tracks
+This repository provides the code for the racing line planning algorithms explained in (paper link).
+This includes:

+- The (offline) generation of a global racing line using Casadi
+- The (online) generation of a local racing line using Acados

 ## Dependencies
 All scripts have been tested on Ubuntu 22.04.2 LTS with Python 3.10.6.